reasnov/laravel-common-modules/docs/master/exception.md

-# Internara - Exception Handling Guidelines
+# Laravel Common Modules Monorepo - Exception Handling Guidelines

-This document outlines the philosophy, conventions, and best practices for handling exceptions within the Internara application.
+This document outlines the philosophy, conventions, and best practices for handling exceptions within the Laravel Common Modules Monorepo application.
 Proper exception handling is crucial for maintaining application stability, providing meaningful feedback to users, and facilitating efficient debugging.

 ---